remotion-dev/remotion/packages/docs/docs/lambda/go.md

 - You first need to [complete the Lambda setup](/docs/lambda/setup).
 - Sending large input props (>200KB) is not supported with Go at the moment.
+- Always match the version of the Go client with the version of the Lambda function you deployed.
+Otherwise, calls will fail due to version mismatch!

 ```go title="main.go"
 package main